Ernyoke/ervin-szilagyi-static-site/src/articles/expose-our-rest-api-on-aws-with-a-custom-domain.md

-# Expose our AWS REST API with a Public Custom Domain
+# Expose our REST API on AWS with a Custom Domain

 DNS is hard.